 Since the economic crisis in 2001, many parts of the Argentinian community have continued to face many financial difficulties, a rise in poverty and lack of funding in education and public services.
-There are many organisations within Buenos Aires which focus on these issues, providing aid to the people that need it most with the aim of improving the quality of life for people in Argentina and they always need help from volunteers!
+There are many organizations within Buenos Aires which focus on these issues, providing aid to the people that need it most with the aim of improving the quality of life for people in Argentina and they always need help from volunteers!

-As part of your experience at Expanish, you could also be part of one of these initiatives alongside your spanish studies and make the most of your time in Buenos Aires.
-It is a great way to help the community and to practice your spanish outside of the classroom and extremely rewarding all at the same time.
+As part of your experience at Expanish, you could also be part of one of these initiatives alongside your Spanish studies and make the most of your time in Buenos Aires.
+It is a great way to help the community and to practice your Spanish outside of the classroom and extremely rewarding all at the same time.
 There are many different volunteer programs that you can get involved with.

 First of all, if you are a native English speaker, the easiest thing would be teaching English!
 There are many people who are very eager to learn English and have had little or no contact with native English speakers.
-You may be asked to assist local teachers or take English conversation classes yourself depending on your skills and the requirements of the organisation.
+You may be asked to assist local teachers or take English conversation classes yourself depending on your skills and the requirements of the organization.
 (This option is usually only available during the school year so may not be available if you come during the school holidays).

 There are also projects for helping senior citizens in the city where you could be required to help prepare meals or play games and read or simply provide some company.
 Many senior citizens can be very lonely and spending time with people and taking part in activities is a great help for them.

 Maybe you could take part in an environmental project such as assisting with a community garden.
 There are also initiatives to assist people with disabilities by participating in educational workshops, games and recreational activities.